angular-schule/website-articles/blog/2018-06-5-useful-effects-without-actions/README.md

 3. Listen to router events in an effect

 Number #3 is as simple as our previous examples:
-We can use the `events` Observable from the Angular router and listen to some specific events.
+We can use the `events` Observable from the Angular [`Router` class](https://angular.io/api/router/Router) and listen to some specific routing events.
 With the event payload we can decide what to do next, for example dispatching a `LoadBooks` action:

 ```ts